matthew-robertson/Useful_things/I Learned Something Today/Vim.md

 1. `q{a-z}` will record to the chosen buffer. `@{a-z}` will execute the selected buffer as a macro.
 You can execute macros in other macros, so it's useful to build things up in pieces.
 1. `:set filetype?` will tell you what filetype Vim thinks you're dealing with.
 1. `:e!` Reloads the current file with changes from disk.

+## General tips
+1. Prefer `iw` to `w` and visa versa, it makes `.` *way* more functional.
+1. Similarly, prefer text objects to motions.
+1. Make use of `:set relativenumber`, which gives you lines relative to your current, rather than aboslutely, which is handy for "how many lines do I need to move down?". `:set norelativenumber` will disable it.
+1. Repeating yourself or using Visual mode is a smell.
+If you find yourself using either, consider if you can use a better object/motion.